-Nipple reduction is a technique used for reshaping nipples that are overly projecting, and thus often tend to fold over, and sometimes hang downward.
-This situation is most often seen in older women who have breastfed.
-Sometimes, men are also affected by nipple hypertrophy and asymmetric nipples.
+Nipple reduction is a surgical technique used for reshaping and improving the appearance of nipples that are overly projecting.
+Thus, they often tend to fold over and sometimes hang downward.
+This condition is known as nipple hypertrophy and is most often seen in older women who have breastfed.
+Sometimes, men who have hormonal imbalances are also affected by nipple hypertrophy and asymmetric nipples.

 Nipple reduction is a simple technique and can be done under local anaesthesia.
 However, it might be not suitable for women who are planning to become pregnant because this surgery can reduce the ability to breastfeed.
 Nipple sensation might also be changed after the procedure.

 There are various surgical techniques for nipple reduction.
 For example, reducing the nipple length can be done in two ways – by removing some excess nipple tissue at the base of the nipple or by removing the amount of nipple that sticks out too much.
 Nipple diameter is usually reduced by removing a little wedge at the base of the nipple.
 As we mentioned above, nipple reduction can also be added to any other breast procedure, including areola reduction, breast lift, breast augmentation or breast reduction.

 What technique for nipple reduction will the surgeon use depends on the way nipples appear and how you want them to be.
 Some patients want them much flatter, others want to achieve more natural results, and others want to preserve more of the nipple height and width.
 Your doctor will discuss all of these with you during your initial consultation and advise you on what will be best for you.
 Nipple reduction surgery must be performed only by a board-certified plastic surgeon.

 Ideal candidates for nipple reduction surgery are women and men with too long, too big, stretched or asymmetrical nipples.